britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 | Dynamic key exfiltration  | Obtain per-session key material           |
 | Content exfiltration      | Access data at rest                       |

-Security analyses of Internet protocols commonly consider two classes of attacker: Passive attackers, who can simply listen in on communications as they transit the network, and "active attackers", who can modify or delete packets in addition to simply collecting them.
+Security analyses of Internet protocols commonly consider two classes of attacker: Passive attackers, who can simply listen in on communications as they transit the network, and active attackers, who can modify or delete packets in addition to simply collecting them.

 In the context of pervasive attack, these attacks take on an even greater significance.
 In the past, these attackers were often assumed to operate near the edge of the network, where attacks can be simpler.
 For example, in some LANs, it is simple for any node to engage in passive listening to other nodes' traffic or inject packets to accomplish active attacks.
 In the pervasive attack case, however, both passive and active attacks are undertaken closer to the core of the network, greatly expanding the scope and capability of the attacker.

-A passive attacker with access to a large portion of the Internet can analyze collected traffic to create a much more detailed view of user behavior than an attacker that collects at a single point.
+Eavesdropping and observation at a larger scale make passive inference attacks easier to carry out: a passive attacker with access to a large portion of the Internet can analyze collected traffic to create a much more detailed view of individual behavior than an attacker that collects at a single point.
 Even the usual claim that encryption defeats passive attackers is weakened, since a pervasive passive attacker can infer relationships from correlations over large numbers of sessions, e.g., pairing encrypted sessions with unencrypted sessions from the same host, or performing traffic fingerprinting between known and unknown encrypted sessions.
-The reports on the NSA XKEYSCORE system would make it an example of such an attacker.
+Reports on the NSA XKEYSCORE system would indicate it is an example of such an attacker.

 A pervasive active attacker likewise has capabilities beyond those of a localized active attacker.
 Active attacks are often limited by network topology, for example by a requirement that the attacker be able to see a targeted session as well as inject packets into it.
-A pervasive active attacker with multiple accesses at core points of the Internet is able to overcome these topological limitations and apply attacks over a much broader scope.
-Being positioned in the core of the network rather than the edge can also enable a pervasive active attacker to reroute targeted traffic.
+A pervasive active attacker with access at multiple points within the core of the Internet is able to overcome these topological limitations and perform attacks over a much broader scope.
+Being positioned in the core of the network rather than the edge can also enable a pervasive active attacker to reroute targeted traffic, amplifying the ability to perform both eavesdropping and traffic injection.
 Pervasive active attackers can also benefit from pervasive passive collection to identify vulnerable hosts.

-While not directly related to pervasiveness, attackers that are in a position to mount a pervasive active attack are also often in a position to subvert authentication, the traditional response to active attack.
+While not directly related to pervasiveness, attackers that are in a position to mount a pervasive active attack are also often in a position to subvert authentication, a traditional protection against such attacks.
 Authentication in the Internet is often achieved via trusted third party authorities such as the Certificate Authorities (CAs) that provide web sites with authentication credentials.
 An attacker with sufficient resources for pervasive attack may also be able to induce an authority to grant credentials for an identity of the attacker’s choosing.
 If the parties to a communication will trust multiple authorities to certify a specific identity, this attack may be mounted by suborning any one of the authorities (the proverbial "weakest link").
 Subversion of authorities in this way can allow an active attack to succeed in spite of an authentication check.

 Beyond these three classes (observation, inference, and active), reports on the BULLRUN effort to defeat encryption and the PRISM effort to obtain data from service providers suggest three more classes of attack: